Springe direkt zu Inhalt

 Professional experience

-2019 – present Postdoctoral Fellow, International Research Training Group "Temporalities of Future", Institute of Latin American Studies (LAI), Freie Universität Berlin
+2019 – 2025 Postdoctoral Fellow, International Research Training Group "Temporalities of Future", Institute for Latin American Studies (LAI), Free University of Berlin

 2017 – 2019 Annemarie Schimmel Scholarship Holder, Department of Anthropology of the Americas, Institute of Archaeology and Cultural Anthropology, University of Bonn

-2017 – present Ombudsperson and Consultant, Eirene e.V. – Internationaler Christlicher Friedensdienst e.V.
+2017 – present Ombudsperson and Consultant, Eirene e.V.– Internationaler Christlicher Friedensdienst

 2015 – 2016 Research Fellow, Department of Ibero-American and Latin American History, University of Cologne